Monday, 18 December 2017

 Toys, directed, co-written, and co-produced by Barry Levinson and starring Robin Williams, opened in theatres.

-Leap of Faith, starring Steve Martin and Debra Winger, opened in theatres.
+Leap of Faith, directed by Richard Pearce, and starring Steve Martin and Debra Winger, opened in theatres.

 Died on this date